Burscough F.C.: 2000s

 The 2003–04 season saw Burscough finish with a run of victories that allowed them to move from the relegation zone into the promotion play-off positions.
-Despite playing all their games away from home the Linnets went on to reach the play-off final where they only went down at Bradford Park Avenue following extra-time.
-The 2004–05 season ended in controversy as the Linnets were denied a play-off place following a decision to award three points to other teams for unplayed games against Spennymoor United who could not complete their fixtures.
+Despite playing all their games away from home, the Linnets went on to reach the play-off final where they only went down at Bradford Park Avenue following extra-time.
+The 2004–05 season ended in controversy as the Linnets were denied a play-off place, following a decision to award three points to other teams for unplayed games against Spennymoor United who could not complete their fixtures.

 In 2005–06 the club reached the second round of the FA Cup for the first time in their history.
 In reaching that milestone they defeated League One side Gillingham 3–2 at Victoria Park, before losing to Burton Albion.

-At the end of the 2006–07 season Burscough enjoyed one of their most successful in history when the Linnets won the Northern Premier League Premier Division and the Lancashire Junior Cup for the first time in 40 years when neighbours Marine were defeated.
-The league success was only confirmed on the last day of the season when the Linnets won at AFC Telford United.
-The victory meant they overtook Telford at the top of the table and won the title on goal difference by a single goal from Witton Albion.
-Further and final success came when NPL First Division champions Buxton were defeated 3–1 in the Peter Swales Shield.
-This rounded the season off and confirmed Burscough as Treble winners.
+Burscough enjoyed one of its most successful seasons in 2006–07, winning the Northern Premier League Premier Division and two cups.
+The championship was only confirmed on the last day of the season with a win at AFC Telford United.
+The victory meant they overtook Telford and won the title on goal difference by a single goal from Witton Albion.
+Further success came in the Lancashire Junior Cup, won for the first time in forty years with a win over Marine, and in the Peter Swales Shield where First Division champions Buxton were defeated 3–1.

 2010s

 In the 2010–11 season, Burscough finished 19th but were reprieved from relegation due to Ilkeston Town folding.
 In September 2011 former manager Derek Goulding returned to the club, replacing Chris Stammers.

-In the 2015–16 season Burscough were relegation favourites, however they went on to reach the play off semi-final in which they were beaten by a strong Spennymoor side.
+In the 2015–16 season Burscough were relegation favourites, however they went on to reach the play-off semi-final in which they were beaten by a strong Spennymoor side.

 Stadium

 The club used to play their home games at Victoria Park, in Burscough which had a capacity of 3,054, with a 250-seat grandstand.
 Opposite the grandstand was a sheltered terrace.
 At the Crabtree Lane end of the ground was another sheltered terrace, with a smoking area between these two shelters.
 These two stands could provide cover for up to 1,000 standing occupants.
 The Mart Lane end of the ground had the main turnstiles.
-In 2020, the ground was demolished to facilitate a move to The “New Victoria Park”.
+In 2020, the ground was demolished to facilitate a move to "The Community Ground”.